Success stories: parent carers making a difference

 Shropshire Parent and Carer Council Preparing for Adulthood Navigators Project.

 Preparing for adult life can be more challenging for young people with special educational needs and disabilities (SEND) and their families.
 Shropshire Parent and Carer Council listened to families experiences, worked with partners, and gained some additional funding to ensure families had the information and support they needed as they prepared and developed into adulthood.
-They developed the PACC Preparation for Adulthood Navigators Project which helps families with young people with SEND understand what support and provision they can access, such as post 16 education options (including supported internships), managing finances and benefits, employment and volunteering opportunities, mental capacity and parent carers’ role in decision making, friendships, annual health checks and more.
+They applied for funding from the ICS (Integrated Care System) through the NHS’s Learning Disability and/or Autism Programme and developed the PACC Preparation for Adulthood Navigators Project which helps families with young people with SEND understand what support and provision they can access, such as post 16 education options (including supported internships), managing finances and benefits, employment and volunteering opportunities, mental capacity and parent carers’ role in decision making, friendships, annual health checks and more.
 The forum is hearing really positive feedback from families about the project, particularly around social opportunities for young people and information on education provision and education health and care plans.
+You can read more about Shropshire PACC’s Preparing for Adulthood Navigators Project.
+Or listen to Sarah, Abi and Denise from PACC talking to Contact Associate Laura on our YouTube channel.
+Read more about this project.
 Find out more about Shropshire PACC Preparing for Adulthood Navigators Project.

 Buddies Bowling